 Problem no. 2: 40 miles in 2 days

-I had planned to do the SDW in seven days rather than the recommended eight.
-Attempting to walk 4o miles in the first two days alone (40% of the total on-trail distance) was ambitious, I knew that even when setting out.
+I had planned to walk the South Downs Way in seven days rather than the recommended eight.
+Attempting to walk 4o miles in the first two days alone (40% of the total on-trail distance) was ambitious; I knew that even when setting out.
 My reasoning for a seven-day hike was based on a number of different factors including where campgrounds were located (they are few and far between on the trail), not wanting to book accommodation on a weekend as well as the availability and realistic expectations of my mother who was walking with me for days 3 and 4 (who did awesome, by the way).

 Before the South Downs Way, the most I had ever hiked in one day was about 15 miles, over challenging terrain and with much elevation gain.
 So I figured I’d be OK with 20 miles on rolling British countryside.
 I learned not to underestimate the SDW.
 It’s not difficult by any means but there are many, many hills especially in the first third at the Winchester end.
 Every time the trail meets a road, it goes down a hill to cross it and straight back up again.
 And again.
 And again.
 34 miles in 34 hours with an ill-suited backpack?
 No wonder I wasn’t doing well.